Thomas Paine: Memorials

 The first and longest-standing memorial to Paine is the carved and inscribed 12-foot marble column in New Rochelle, New York, organized and funded by publisher, educator and reformer Gilbert Vale (1791–1866) and raised in 1839 by the American sculptor and architect John Frazee, the Thomas Paine Monument (see image below).

 New Rochelle is also the original site of Thomas Paine's Cottage, which along with a 320-acre (130 ha) farm were presented to Paine in 1784 by act of the New York State Legislature for his services in the American Revolution.
 The same site is the home of the Thomas Paine Memorial Museum.

 In the 20th century, Joseph Lewis, longtime president of the Freethinkers of America and an ardent Paine admirer, was instrumental in having larger-than-life-sized statues of Paine erected in each of the three countries with which the revolutionary writer was associated.
 The first, created by Mount Rushmore sculptor Gutzon Borglum, was erected in the Parc Montsouris, Paris, just before World War II began but not formally dedicated until 1948.
 It depicts Paine standing before the French National Convention to plead for the life of King Louis XVI.
 The second, sculpted in 1950 by Georg J. Lober, was erected near Paine's one-time home in Morristown, New Jersey.
-It shows a seated Paine using a drum-head as a makeshift table.
+It shows a seated Paine using a drumhead as a makeshift table.
 The third, sculpted by Sir Charles Wheeler, President of the Royal Academy, was erected in 1964 in Paine's birthplace, Thetford, England.
-With a quill pen in his right hand and an inverted copy of The Rights of Man in his left, it occupies a prominent spot on King Street.
+With a quill pen in his right hand and an inverted copy of The Rights of Man in his left, it occupies a prominent location on King Street.
 Thomas Paine was ranked No. 34 in the 100 Greatest Britons 2002 extensive Nationwide poll conducted by the BBC.